MecyDev/CyrilMechain_14_21-02-2022/README.md

   <img src="https://user-images.githubusercontent.com/29403923/163836842-7c57179b-19be-467c-869b-c3cc81c2a18a.png" alt="Oc_projet_14" />
 </div>

-# Projet Open Class Rooms #13 - ARGENTBANK
+# Projet Open Class Rooms #14 - ARGENTBANK

 This is project 14 of the Open Class Rooms Front-End course.
-It's a RH app form add new employees.
+It's a RH app for add new employees.

 ## Technologies